kauefraga/tsurugi/README.md

 This file in question exists in most unix-like operating systems such as Linux distributions, MacOS, BSD and others.
 Windows has this file too, but it's inside the System32 folder, that's a problem because the user would need to execute tsurugi with admin privileges in order to achieve the same result of unix-like systems.

 The cross platform solution would be to block websites directly in the network with a proxy server.
-However, in the first version I want to keep it as simple as possible.
+However, in the first version I want to **keep it as simple as possible**.

 ### How to setup dev environment